Now, Here and Elsewhere, 2019

 Site specific installation

 In contrary, ‘Now, Here and Elsewhere’ is a site-specific and time-specific project to transform the space in BUG Auditorium into an artwork.
 The spatial installation utilises the existing conditions such as the orientation of the building, the sun shading elements of the room, and natural light.
-In this exploration, it can be said that ‘Now, Here and Elsewhere’ is a performative project where the architecture (which usually frames the art), the surrounding layout of Bangkok University, and the celestial body act together as performers.
+In this exploration, it can be said that ‘Now, Here and Elsewhere’ is a performative project where the architecture (which usually frames the art), the surrounding layout of Bangkok University, the celestial bodies, and the audience act together as performers.